-My ongoing research interest is the development of computational tools to aid collaborative visualization, interpretation, and discovery of clinically relevant genomic events in patient cancers.
+My ongoing research interest is the development of standards and tools to aid the discovery and interpretation of clinically relevant genomic events in patient cancers.

 - The Drug-Gene Interaction Database (DGIdb) - consolidates disparate data sources describing drug-gene interactions and gene druggability.

 - The Database of Curated Mutations in cancer (DoCM) - an expert-curated list of biologically-relevant mutations in cancer.